-- ▶ Aligning incentives of managers and owners by compensating managers partly in the form of shares (or future shares in the case of stock options).
-This means managers are incentivised to make decisions that lead to a rise in the share price as they, along with the owners, will benefit. - Managers being monitored by the board of directors.
-Owners appoint board members to look after their interests and the board can remove underperforming managers. - Introducing external pressure by selling shares if the managers are running the company badly.
+- aligning incentives of managers and owners by compensating managers partly in the form of shares (or future shares in the case of stock options).
+This means managers are incentivised to make decisions that lead to a rise in the share price as they, along with the owners, will benefit; - managers being monitored by the board of directors.
+Owners appoint board members to look after their interests and the board can remove underperforming managers; - Introducing external pressure by selling shares if the managers are running the company badly.
 If enough shareholders sell shares, the price will fall, which could make the company a takeover target.
-The threat of takeover (which often results in the incumbent management losing their jobs) gives managers the incentive to look after the interest of shareholders. - Shareholder activism where groups of shareholders (often large fund managers) voice their concerns to directors - has become more prevalent in recent years.
+The threat of takeover (which often results in the incumbent management losing their jobs) gives managers the incentive to look after the interest of shareholders; and www.cfauk.org 37

+▶ shareholder activism - where groups of shareholders (often large fund managers) voice their concerns to directors - has become more prevalent in recent years.